MarineEvoEcoLab/Lab_Resources/Protocols/Lyophilized Oligonucleotides.md

       | 50 - 499 ng | 1.5 µm |
       | 500 - 1000 ng | 7 µm |

-   * Since we are starting with 350 ng RNA starting material, we need 1.5 µm annealed adapter concentration.
-This is a pretty low concerntation to work with so we are going to make a 40 µm adapter solution for annealing.
+   * Since we are starting with 4000 ng RNA starting material, we need 1400 µm annealed adapter concentration.
+This is a pretty high concerntation to work with so we are going to make a 40 µm adapter solution for annealing.

    * What do we have?
      * 40 µm of annealed adapter stock
-     * 350 ng of input RNA
+     * 4000 ng of input RNA

    * What do we want?
-      * 1.5 µm of a working annealed adapter concentration
+      * 7 µm of a working annealed adapter concentration

 4) Protocol for making 1.5 µm annealed working solution

-      * To get a 100 ul 1.5 µm solution
+      * To get a 100 ul 7 µm solution
-        * 3.75 ul of 40 µm annealed adapter solution + 96.25 ul of Low TE buffer
+        * 3.5 ul of 40 µm annealed adapter solution + 96.5 ul of Low TE buffer

   We now have our final annealed working solution to use in mRNA library preparation.
 We can store this solution in a 4ºC fridge for short term use.
 Keep the 40 µm and 200 µm adapter solutions stored in the -20ºC fridge.